openwall/john-packages/docs/announcement.md

 This is in fact nothing new for the list, but we would like to announce the existence of John the Ripper compiled packages:

 - git repository at [https://github.com/openwall/john-packages.](https://github.com/openwall/john-packages)
-- there are a stable release (Jumbo 1), a rolling release [1], and a development release;
+- there are a stable release, a rolling release [1], and a development release;
 - you can find packages:
   - in PortableApp style: for Windows and Mac;
   - in sandboxed style [2]: for Linux;